SunOpta (STKL) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the natural and organic food company had lost 7.03% over the past month.
-This has lagged the Consumer Staples sector's gain of 2.32% and the S&P 500's gain of 2.65% in that time.
+Heading into today, shares of the natural and organic food company had lost 15.31% over the past month, lagging the Consumer Staples sector's gain of 1.27% and the S&P 500's gain of 2.65% in that time.

-Investors will be hoping for strength from SunOpta as it approaches its next earnings release.
+SunOpta will be looking to display strength as it nears its next earnings release.
 In that report, analysts expect SunOpta to post earnings of -$0.01 per share.
 This would mark a year-over-year decline of 133.33%.
-Meanwhile, our latest consensus estimate is calling for revenue of $225 million, down 7.61% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $225 million, down 7.61% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $0.10 per share and revenue of $1 billion.
-These totals would mark changes of +25% and +6.99%, respectively, from last year.
+STKL's full-year Zacks Consensus Estimates are calling for earnings of $0.10 per share and revenue of $1 billion.
+These results would represent year-over-year changes of +25% and +6.99%, respectively.

 Investors might also notice recent changes to analyst estimates for SunOpta.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 35.71% higher.
-SunOpta is holding a Zacks Rank of #3 (Hold) right now.
+Over the past month, the Zacks Consensus EPS estimate has moved 35.71% higher.
+SunOpta is holding a Zacks Rank of #2 (Buy) right now.

-Looking at its valuation, SunOpta is holding a Forward P/E ratio of 66.84.
-For comparison, its industry has an average Forward P/E of 16.79, which means SunOpta is trading at a premium to the group.
+Valuation is also important, so investors should note that SunOpta has a Forward P/E ratio of 62.32 right now.
+Its industry sports an average Forward P/E of 16.7, so we one might conclude that SunOpta is trading at a premium comparatively.

 The Food - Miscellaneous industry is part of the Consumer Staples sector.
-This industry currently has a Zacks Industry Rank of 60, which puts it in the top 24% of all 250+ industries.
+This group has a Zacks Industry Rank of 74, putting it in the top 30% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report